Score-based change point detection via tracking the best of infinitely many experts: Online Learning with Quadratic Loss

 Then it holds that

 \end{Lem}

-The proof of Lemma \ref{lem:ew} is straightforward.
-However, we provide it in Section \ref{sec:lem_ew_proof} to make the paper self-contained.
-The expression \eqref{eq:ew_st} helps to formulate the exponential weighting procedure in a simple and closed form.
-We summarize it in Algorithm \ref{alg:ew} below.
+The proof of Lemma~\ref{lem:ew} is straightforward.
+However, we provide it in Section~\ref{sec:lem_ew_proof} to make the paper self-contained.
+The expression~\eqref{eq:ew_st} helps to formulate the exponential weighting procedure in a simple and closed form.

-We proceed with regret analysis of the exponentially weighted forecaster.
-It is simple to observe that